 How to find your niche – Video Transcript

-So we’re going with niche.
+We’re going with niche.
 Now we’re going to cover, what’s a niche.
 And then more importantly, I’m going to show you a really good exercise that will help you uncover yours.

 And I promise, I promise you that you will not have to fill in the blanks because that’s probably one of the things that I really despise where people make you do exercises, where you’re like I blank and blank and blank.

 And you really feel like you’re just picking an idea out of the air, but I’ve got a much better exercise that I found that I’ve worked with, that I know you’re going to love, so let’s get right into it.
-So for those of you who don’t know me, my name is Sara Nguyen, and I help coaches, consultants and creative pros build their business using video and social media with ease.
+For those of you who don’t know me, my name is Sara Nguyen, and I help coaches, consultants and creative pros build their business using video and social media with ease.

 A niche is a subset of the actual market that you serve.
 Now, all of my overlays are going to be on the wrong side.
 I set them up on the wrong side.
-So I want you to think of your niche, kind of like a slice of pie, right?
+I want you to think of your niche, kind of like a slice of pie, right?

 Because the biggest mistakes that I see particularly new coaches make is that they try to go after the whole market, right?
-So they’re in the sewing niche, sewing market, and they want to go after everyone.
+They’re in the sewing niche, sewing market, and they want to go after everyone.
 And what happens, you end up being too broad, your message isn’t dialled down, your products, your services, your content, your advertising, your marketing

 it doesn’t hit any particular people because the message is all over the place.
 But if you can dial down on a segment, then you can really sound like you’re speaking particularly to a person.
 And that’s how you connect.